platformsh/platformsh-docs/src/configuration/app-containers.md

 must have a **unique name** within a project.
-The name may only be composed of lower case alpha-numeric characters (a-z0-9).  *Be advised that changing the `name` of your application after it has been deployed will destroy all storage volumes and thus, is typically a Very Bad Thing to do.*
+The name may only be composed of lower case alpha-numeric characters (a-z0-9).  *Be advised that changing the `name` of your application after it has been deployed will destroy all storage volumes, and thus is typically a Very Bad Thing to do.*
 It could be useful under certain circumstances in the early stages of development but you almost certainly don't want to change it on a live project.

-This name is used in the `.platform/routes.yaml` file to define the HTTP upstream (by default `php:http`; if you called your application `app` you will need to use `app:http` in the upstream field).
+This name is used in the `.platform/routes.yaml` file to define the HTTP upstream (by default `php:http`).
+For instance, if you called your application `app` you will need to use `app:http` in the upstream field.

 You can also use this name in multi-application relationships.

 > **Note**
 > Changing the name of an application is the same as deleting it and replacing
 > it.
-Your application data (static files) will be deleted.
+Your application's data (static files) will be deleted.
 >
 > If you change the name, you should think about updating your other
 > configuration files.
 This includes `.platform/routes.yaml` and any other